C23-PS190-TemanSawit/TemanSawit-API/README.md

 This method is to log out of the user account.

 How to use :
-Enter the request above then send.
+Send a refresh token to headers ('authorization') and then click send request.
 If successful it will display a successful message.
 This function is used when the user wants to leave his account.

 ## 2. User Income API